Are We All Heretics? A Reply to Zack HuntMar 29th, 2012 | By Andrew Preslar | Category: Blog Posts

 Which means, therefore, that every single person who has every [sic] worn the mantle of “Christian” is, by definition, a heretic.

 There are several layers of confusion in this analysis.
 For one thing, Hunt wrongly conflates schism with heresy, such that a schismatic person or group is by definition heretical.
 Secondly, it is not the case that the Church was formed in response to the first Christians being expelled from the Jewish synagogues.
-Christ first established his Church, with distinct government, rites, and doctrines, gave her the Holy Spirit, and then the leaders and other members of the Church were rejected by Israel (that is, Israel “according to the flesh”), even as Israel had rejected her Christ while he was on earth.
-But neither Christ nor his mystical Body were heretics, nor were they schismatics.
+Christ first established his Church, with distinct government, rites, commandments, and the gift of the Holy Spirit; subsequently, the leaders and other members of the Church were rejected by Israel (that is, Israel “according to the flesh”), even as Israel had rejected Christ while he was on earth.
+But neither Christ nor his mystical Body were heretics or schismatics.
 Christ was and is the Davidic King of Israel, and the Church was and is the present manifestation of the kingdom, which is particularly made evident in the celebration of the Eucharist (cf. Luke 22:14-30).

 The Church was not originally constituted by the principles of schism and heresy, but rather by the principles of unity and truth.
 Those who would be united to Christ in the Church that he founded cannot therefore be content to be a heretic among many heretics, nor a member of a schism among many schisms.

 A third problem with Hunt’s analysis is that he uses the word “heresy” in a purely horizontal sense, as something that merely stigmatizes an ecclesial community in the eyes of other such communities.
 He overlooks or ignores the relation between heresy and falsehood.
-Even though schism is not to be conflated with heresy, it is true that schisms often seek to justify themselves by the adoption of some heresy, or are formed due to the perception of heresy in the Church at large, or in a denomination, or in a particular congregation.
+Even though schism is not the same thing as heresy, schisms often seek to justify themselves by the adoption of some heresy, or are formed due to the perception of heresy in the Church at large, or in a denomination, or in a particular congregation.
 In these cases, attribution of “heresy” is not simply a rhetorical device by which to stigmatize the other in relation to oneself.
-It is a declaration that an individual or ecclesial body has denied that which has been revealed by God.
-And the point of affirming (and not denying) truth that has been divinely revealed is not to distinguish oneself from one’s fellows, but to know God.
+It is a declaration that an individual or ecclesial body has denied a truth which has been revealed by God.
+And the point of believing truth that has been divinely revealed is not to distinguish oneself from others, but to know God.